eisenjulian/nlp_estimator_tutorial/blog.md

         embeddings[w] = vectors
 ```

-After loading the vectors into memory from a file we create numpy array using the same indexes as the reviews.
+After loading the vectors into memory from a file we create numpy array using the same indexes as our vocabulary.
+The created numpy array is of shape `(5000, 50)`.
+At every row index, it contains the `50`-dimensional vector representing the word at the same index in our vocabulary.

 ```python
 embedding_matrix = np.random.uniform(-1, 1, size=(vocab_size, embedding_size))